appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/search-and-filter-table-data.md

 description: This page shows you how to search and filter data in a Table widget.
 ---
 # Search and Filter Table Data
+This page shows you how to search and filter data in a Table widget based on a search text, date range, or dropdown list option.

 ## Using search text
 To filter data using the built-in search feature, follow these steps: